MattKevan/uxlift/_books/ux-strategy.md

 publisher: O'Reilly

 ---
-This hands-on guide introduces lightweight strategy tools and techniques to help you and your team craft innovative multi-device products that people want to use.
+This hands-on guide descriptionduces lightweight strategy tools and techniques to help you and your team craft innovative multi-device products that people want to use.

 Whether you’re an entrepreneur, UX/UI designer, product manager, or part of an intrapreneurial team, this book teaches simple-to-advanced strategies that you can use in your work right away.
 Along with business cases, historical context, and real-world examples throughout, you’ll also gain different perspectives on the subject through interviews with top strategists.